CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Experiments

-\item \textit{Fine-tuned LLMs:} As supervised fine-tuning on domain-specific datasets is a popular and effective way to improve LLMs' corresponding performance, we also report the performance of fine-tuned LLMs using standard supervised fine-tuning methods \citep{raffel2020exploring}. \item \textit{Closed-source LLMs:} We provide the performance of cutting-edge closed-source LLMs, including \textbf{Codex} \citep{chen2021codex}, \textbf{ChatGPT} \citep{ouyang2022training}, and \textbf{GPT-4} \citep{openai2023gpt4}. \end{itemize} \paragraph{Experimental setup.} For main results, we apply our framework to the \textbf{Llama-3-8B} base model \citep{dubey2024llama}, denoted as $\pi_0$ (see Section \ref{section:more_results} for more backbone results).
-We use a zero-shot prompt containing the question along with reference information (dataset schema for data query and reference code for data science).
-For different answer collections, we employ the best-of-$n$ strategy by sampling 16 responses at the temperature of 1.0.
-We train one epoch per iteration and perform four iterations in total, resulting in models $\{\pi_1,\pi_2,\pi_3,\pi_4\}$.
-These models are evaluated as described in the following sections.
+\item \textit{Fine-tuned LLMs:} As supervised fine-tuning on domain-specific datasets is a popular and effective way to improve LLMs' corresponding performance, we also report the performance of fine-tuned LLMs using standard supervised fine-tuning on the ground-truth solutions in training data \citep{raffel2020exploring}. \item \textit{Closed-source LLMs:} We provide the performance of advanced closed-source LLMs, including \textbf{Codex} \citep{chen2021codex}, \textbf{ChatGPT} \citep{ouyang2022training}, and \textbf{GPT-4} \citep{openai2023gpt4}. \end{itemize} \paragraph{Experimental setup.} For main results, we apply our framework to the \textbf{Llama-3-8B} base model \citep{dubey2024llama}, denoted as $\pi_0$ (see Section \ref{section:more_results} for more backbone results).
+We use a zero-shot prompt containing the question along with reference information.
+For different answer collections, we employ the best-of-$n$ strategy by sampling 10 responses at the temperature of 1.0.
+We train 1 epoch per iteration and perform four iterations in total, resulting in models $\{\pi_1,\pi_2,\pi_3,\pi_4\}$.
+For verification of code correctness, we employ task-specific approaches: For data query tasks, we execute the generated SQL queries against the same database schema as the reference solutions and directly compare execution results, ensuring functional equivalence regardless of syntactic differences.
+For data science tasks, we leverage the DS-1000 evaluation framework with standardized test cases that verify functional equivalence between generated and reference code.
+These test cases comprehensively cover edge cases and typical usage patterns to ensure thorough validation.
+Our correctness verification process is fully automated, allowing efficient processing of thousands of code samples during both training and evaluation phases.
 For more experimental details, please refer to the Appendix \ref{app:exp_setup}.